If you practice yoga at home, just before you go to bed, you can focus on the more restorative poses that help mentally and physically calm the body.

 Sitting on the mat, with legs outstretched.

-Bend one leg and bring the foot all the way in to the hip, resting the sole of the foot on the inner thigh.
+Bend one leg and bring the foot all the way into the inner side of your other leg, resting the sole of the foot on the inner thigh.

 Let the knee fall out to the side and down to the mat, the sole of the foot resting against the opposite inner thigh.

-On an exhalation, bend forward from the hip, extend the arms forward and hold onto; knee, lower leg or foot.
+On an exhalation, bend forward from the hip, extend the arms forward, and hold onto; the knee, lower leg, or foot.
 Stay seated for 10 breaths.

 Lying twist (Jathara Parivartanasana).

 Lie on your back on the floor.
-Bend both legs and lift the lower legs up so that they are parallel to the floor.
+Bend both legs and move the knee up towards the chest, the lower legs should be parallel to the floor.
 Extend your arms out to the side and press your palms into the floor.

 On an exhalation, let the legs turn out to the side, and down to the floor.
 Keep your shoulders on the mat.

-Remain lying down for 10-20 breaths, switch side and repeat.
+Remain lying down for 10-20 breaths, switch sides, and repeat.

 Supported Reclining God Pose (Supta Baddha Konasana)

-Sit on the mat, place a bolster lengthwise behind you right up yo your hips, and come down and lie with your back along the bolster.
+Sit on the mat, place a bolster lengthwise behind you right up to your hips, and come down and lie with your back along the bolster.